melonjs/melonJS/README.md

     $ npm install melonjs

+If you need to import the ES6 module of melonjs :

+    $ import * as me from "melonjs-module.js";

+> Note: when using the es6 module, deprecated methods need to be manually applied, see [here] http://melonjs.github.io/melonJS/docs/me.deprecated.html#.apply

 Or can simply be added to your html, through a content delivery network (CDN) URL, using for example :

 ```html